luvit/luvit/README.markdown

 This is NOT a complete project and may never finish.
 But for now I'm having fun trying to broaden my understanding.

+## Questions?

+Send me an email or github message or come visit #luvit on freenode irc.